 Proposed Railways Schemes @ trundleage.co.uk has been set up to create a single place where you can keep up to date with the various proposals for opening/reopening railway stations and lines across the UK.
+The latest news is published on the news pages with categories and search functions enabling you to find out how work has progressed on each project.

 Any views expressed in this blog are entirely my own and not those of my employer.